The Alliance curriculum provides physician leaders with the knowledge and skills to:

 - lead change through the use of adaptive leadership practices

-- build coalitions and manage internal conflict
+- build successful coalitions and manage internal conflict

 - positively influence and shape their organization’s culture

 Physicians have the option of earning either a Master of Science in Healthcare Leadership & Management OR a Healthcare Management Executive MBA.
-Both degrees require completion of the residential core curriculum.
+Both degrees require completion of the Residential Core curriculum.

 Master of Science in Healthcare Leadership & Management

 The Master of Science degree provides the critical knowledge and credentials for physicians who have assumed—or are preparing to assume—an administrative or leadership role in their organization.
-It requires completion of the nine residential core classes or any eight classes plus a self-directed field study.
+It requires completion of the nine Residential Core classes or any eight classes plus a self-directed field study.

 Healthcare Management Executive MBA

 The Healthcare Management Executive MBA is the business degree preferred by physicians who wish to transition into an executive management role.
-It requires completion of the residential core plus six additional online general business classes.
+It requires completion of the Residential Core plus six additional online general business classes.
 The online classes provide an integrated overview of functional areas of management as well as analytical tools for effective executive decision making.
 They include:

-Quantitative MethodsA broad introduction to the principles and techniques of data analysis and statistical inference, including descriptive statistics, probability, sampling distributions, hypothesis testing and regression analysis.
+Statistics and Data AnalysisA broad introduction to the principles and techniques of data analysis and statistical inference, including descriptive statistics, probability, sampling distributions, hypothesis testing and regression analysis.